Scalable Causal Structure Learning via Amortized Conditional Independence Testing: Methodology

 \subsection{P-value optimization}

 In order to find the maximal $p$-value corresponding to \Cref{eqn:pvalue_bound}, one approach would be to exhaustively search over all possible subsets.
 However, this will not be computationally tractable for large graphs as the number of conditional independence tests needed to compute a $p$-value for a single edge scales exponentially with the number of nodes.
-The approach that we pursue is to learn the conditioning subset that minimizes the test statistic in \Cref{eqn:test_statistic} through numerical optimization.
-However, since the conditioning set is a discrete rather than continuous variable, standard techniques such as gradient descent do not immediately apply.
-To overcome this, we use the the Gumbel-Softmax reparamaterization trick \citep{gumbel_softmax} to express the gradient with respect to the discrete variables we wish to optimize over with continuous relaxations.
+Building on recent work in differentiable casual structure learning \citep{brouillard2020differentiable,kalainathan2022structural,ng2022masked}, the approach we pursue is to learn the conditioning subset that minimizes the test statistic in \Cref{eqn:test_statistic} through numerical optimization.
+Since the conditioning set is a discrete rather than continuous variable, standard techniques such as gradient descent do not immediately apply.
+To overcome this, we use the Gumbel-Softmax reparamaterization trick \citep{gumbel_softmax} to express the gradient with respect to the discrete variables we wish to optimize with continuous relaxations.

 Formally, we are learning the parameter $\theta := (\theta_1,...,\theta_m)$ where the conditioning subset is sampled as $\mathbbm{1}_{Y_{i} \in S} \sim \text{Ber}(\theta_{i})$.
 We then search for the value of $\theta$ which minimizes the expected value of \Cref{eqn:test_statistic} through gradient descent.
 To do this, we approximate $\frac{\partial T^{(n)}}{\partial S} \approx \frac{\partial T^{(n)}}{\partial \tilde{S}} $ where $\tilde{S}$ is constructed as